Anyboard/anyboard/tokens-firmware/README.md

 The folder *pawn* and *printer* contains the RFduino program of the interactive tokens.
 The *libraries* folder contains four libraries that have to be copied and pasted in the Arduino's *libraries* folder.

 ## demo_application_evothings
-See (../games/demo-app)[demo app] for a simple demonstrator of the capabilities of the tokens.
+See [demo app](../games/demo-app) for a simple demonstrator of the capabilities of the tokens.
 In order to use this application, follow this [tutorial](https://evothings.com/getting-started-with-evothings-studio-in-90-seconds/)

+##License
+See the licencse.txt file for license rights and limitations (Apache V2.0).

 # Pawn Token

 ![Schematic](imgs/tokens.png)